 Contact: Mark & Tammy Herrmann or Ben Davidson

 They are one organization offering two diverse services to assist those in need in Woodford County as well as the city of Washington.
 Heartline offers numerous forms of assistance.
 Heart House offers shelter services to women and children.
 For more info, go to https://heartlineandhearthouseorg.squarespace.com.

 Peoria Rescue Ministries Partnership

-The purpose of our relationship with Peoria Rescue Mission is to glorify God as we proclaim Jesus Christ as Lord to homeless and troubled in the Peoria area (Ps.
+The purpose of our relationship with Peoria Rescue Mission is to glorify God as we proclaim Jesus Christ as Lord to those in need in the Peoria area (Ps.
 34:18; Luke 4:18-19).
-BCC preaches a week of lunch services each year and has individuals involved in the Women's Pregnancy Center/The Walk.
-Contact: Ben Davidson
+BCC assists at chapel services and has individuals involved in the Empower Life Center/The Walk.

 Tri-County Community Organizations Active in a Disaster (COAD) Partnership

 We continue to trust the Lord for ways we can help those who have experienced natural disasters.
 Bethany Community Church currently leads the Volunteer Management arm of the Tri-Country COAD of Central Illinois.
 For more on the COAD and how you can be involved, go to the COAD Facebook page here.
 We could use your help!